Building Event-Driven Systems with Kafka: 11 Years of Lessons + the Agentic SDLC

 What is a Kafka dead-letter topic and when should I use one?

-A dead-letter topic (DLT) receives messages your consumer could not process after all retry attempts.
+A DLT receives messages your consumer could not process after all retry attempts.
 Use DLTs whenever you have non-retryable errors (malformed data, schema violations, business logic rejections).
 Never silently drop failed messages — route them to a DLT so you can audit, alert, and replay after a fix deploys.

-Should I use self-managed Kafka on Kubernetes or a managed service like Confluent Cloud or AWS MSK?
+Should I use self-managed Kafka on Kubernetes or a managed service?

-For most teams: use a managed service.
-Self-managed Kafka on Kubernetes is operationally expensive — broker lifecycle management, PersistentVolume management, and rebalancing tuning all require sustained expertise.
-Confluent Cloud and AWS MSK eliminate 80% of that overhead.
-Only self-manage if you have strict data residency requirements or a dedicated platform team with deep Kafka expertise.
+For most teams: use a managed service (Confluent Cloud or AWS MSK).
+Self-managed Kafka on Kubernetes is operationally expensive — broker lifecycle, PersistentVolume management, and rebalancing tuning require sustained expertise.
+Only self-manage if you have strict data residency requirements or a dedicated platform team.

 The Bottom Line